New York City has a lot of famous things about it, and one of the biggest is its food.

 While most Americans are familiar with bagels, travelers from overseas may not be so here is a brief explanation.

 At first, you could only get bagels at specialty Jewish food shops.
-On our pay-what-you-wish Lower East Side Food Tour, we visit one such shop, opened in 1936!
+On our Lower East Side Food Tour, we visit one such shop, opened in 1936!

 NEW YORK CHEESECAKE

-New York-style cheesecake is different from traditional cheesecakes in that it includes heavy cream or sour cream.
-It is both silky and dense and can be quite sweet.
+Now, what about New York-style cheesecake?
+It’s different from other cheesecakes in that it includes heavy cream or sour cream.

 Opened in 1950, this landmark restaurant is located in Downtown Brooklyn near Brooklyn Heights.
 They also have locations in Times Square and Midtown Manhattan.